Post-Shoot Cull: The Aggressive Art of Selecting Your Best Photos

 Photoshop logo

-Once the streamlined selection from Lightroom is ready, I move to Photoshop for the final leg of my post-shoot process:
+Once the streamlined selection from Lightroom or Capture One is ready, you can move to Photoshop for the final leg of the post-shoot process:

-2. Creative Enhancements: This stage is where I add my signature touch, infusing each image with a piece of my artistic identity such as any colour grading, black and white conversions etc.
+2. Creative Enhancements: This stage is where you can add your signature touch, infusing each image with a piece of your artistic identity such as any color grading, black and white conversions, etc.

-3. Final Review: Before exporting, I take one last look at each image, ensuring it meets my standards for quality and aligns with my unique aesthetic.
-I then save back to Lightroom to the finalize and export.
+3. Final Review: Before exporting, take one last look at each image, ensuring it meets your standards for quality and aligns with your unique aesthetic.
+You can then save back to Lightroom or Capture One to finalize and export.

 Final Touches in Photoshop - Gallery of edited images